Agoric/documentation/main/getting-started/deploying.md

 has two primary uses:

 * Deploy smart contract source code onto the blockchain
 * Deploy and setup an application program to the local server

+The deployment process uses the `agoric deploy` command to run your Dapp's `contract/deploy.js` and `api/deploy.js` scripts.
+You can use the deploy scripts created when you copied an existing Dapp into your directory as they are, or you can modify the scripts as suggested later in this document.

 ## Contract deployment